-Below I’m sharing some options – how to find files or documents in SharePoint, Teams or OneDrive that are older than some specific date.
+Below I’m sharing how to find old or outdated content in SharePoint, Teams or OneDrive site.
+Specifically, files or documents that are older than some certain date.
 Why you might need that?
-To avoid content deletion as a result of retention policies in action.
+For example – to delete content to save space or opposite – to avoid content deletion as a result of retention policies in action (* see below for details).

 Search in SharePoint with query parameters (GUI)